rerouj/ssr_rts_api/README.md

 # ssr_rts_api

-Connect with ease to the public rts/ssr public API.
+Connect with ease to the rts/ssr channel public API.
-The package is only for accessing the RTS Archives v3 (broadcast) endpoint
+The package is only for accessing the "RTS Archives v3" (broadcast) endpoint

 Enjoy exploring RTS (radio télévision suisse romande) channel broadcast open data 📺 !